Ifitedunu, Dunukofia

 Ifitedunu is a town in the Dunukofia Local Government Area of Anambra State, Nigeria.
 It borders Abba, Awkuzu and Ukpo in the North, Abagana in the South Umunachi on the East and Umudioka and Umunya on West.

 History

 Ifitedunu is the second son of Dunu, whom was famously called Okofia.
 Dunukofia as he is called has five children and they are as thus; UkpoRS, Ifite, Umunnachi, Umudioka, Ukwulu.
 As the second son of a great man he grew in strength and knowledge.
 Ifite has a closer relationship with his senor brother Ukpo, that was why he was formerly called Ifite Ukpo.

+Pictured from left to right; Chief Aloysius Okonkwo - Ezeana, Ide IfiteDunu, Chief Chris Udenweze - Ichie Ozuome, Late Prince Nezianya Obinabo - PG Emeritus, Chief Chris Okeke - Ezeana Orimili, Igwe Emeka Ilouno - Eze Dunu, Chief Aloysius Obiagwu - Ezeana Gbulugbulu, and Chief Obi Dibiaezue - Ezeana Afa Ejiejemba.